leancodepl/corelibrary/docs/guides/basic/writing_commands.md

 }
 ```

-> **Warning :warning:**
+!!! warning
-> According to DDD rules, a single command should only modify a single aggregate as an aggregate should be a transaction boundary in the system.
+    According to DDD rules, a single command should only modify a single aggregate as an aggregate should be a transaction boundary in the system.
 If there is a need to modify multiple aggregates as a part of a single operation, raise events and modify all aggregates one by one in event handlers.

 The logic of the handler is straightforward — a new project with a given name is created and added to `projects` repository.
 The `IRepository` interface is a part of the CoreLibrary which allows to abstract the logic of persisting domain entities and to avoid dependency on the project's `DbContext` which allows for easier unit testing without having to mock the `DbContext`.
 A repository (and other services) should be injected into a command handler using dependency injection.
 Also, notice that the `Add` method used to persist newly created project is synchronous.
 It doesn't commit anything to the database which makes it possible to use [transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern.
-The actual asynchronous operation in the database is performed by `StoreAndPublishEvents()` element in the pipeline, see [pipeline](./0X_pipeline.md) for more info.
+The actual asynchronous operation in the database is performed by `StoreAndPublishEvents()` element in the pipeline, see [pipeline](./pipeline.md) for more info.
 A basic repository for projects allowing for operations on database may look like this:

 ```csharp
 public class ProjectsRepository<TContext>